SS Gainesville Victory

-The SS Gainesville Victory was the 22nd Victory ship built during World War II under the Emergency Shipbuilding program.
+SS Gainesville Victory was the 22nd Victory ship built during World War II under the Emergency Shipbuilding program.
 She was launched by the California Shipbuilding Company on June 9, 1944, and completed on July 22, 1944.
 The ship’s United States Maritime Commission designation was VC2-S-AP3, hull number 22 (V-22).
 She was operated by the Seas Shipping Company.
-SS Gainesville Victory served in the Pacific Ocean during World War II.
-SS Gainesville Victory was number one of the new 10,500-ton class of ships, known as Victory ships.
-Victory ships were designed to replace the earlier Liberty Ships.
+Gainesville Victory served in the Pacific Ocean during World War II.
+Gainesville Victory was number one of the new 10,500-ton class of ships, known as Victory ships.
+Victory ships were designed to replace the earlier Liberty ships.
 Liberty ships were designed to be used just for WW2, while Victory ships were designed to last longer and serve the US Navy after the war.
-The Victory ships differed from the Liberty ships in that they were faster, longer, wider, taller, had a thinner stack set farther toward the superstructure, and had a long raised forecastle.
+The Victory ships differed from the Liberty ships in that they were faster, longer, wider, taller, had a thinner stack set further toward the superstructure, and had a long raised forecastle.

-SS Gainesville Victory was christened by Mrs. Margaret Mansuy of Long Beach, California, the wife of Calshlp's acting comptroller, Frank Mansuy.
+Gainesville Victory was christened by Mrs. Margaret Mansuy of Long Beach, California, the wife of Calshlp's acting comptroller, Frank Mansuy.